UdacityLabs/Udacity/EnterpriseSecurityND/Course3-project/README.md

 1. Consider an alphanumeric string of 6 values starting with an alphabet in lowercase, that you need to use as **UniqueID** for the rest of the lab.
 For example: **a14d6e**.

-2. Create/Ddeploy all the resource groups and resources in the same region mentioned in the classroom instructions.
+2. Create/Ddeploy all the resource groups and resources in the region mentioned in the classroom instructions.

 3. Select the region only in the **Region** property.
 Do not make any modifications to **Location** property "[resourceGroup().location]".